zeroasiccorp/umi/README.md

 ![UMIX7](docs/_images/example_rw_xaction.svg)

-UMI messages with DATA exceeding the SUMI DATA width can be split into separate atomic shorter packets as long as message ordering and byte ordering is preserved.
+UMI messages can be split into separate shorter atomic SUMI packets as long as message ordering and byte ordering is preserved.
 A SUMI packet is a complete routable mini-message comprised of a CMD, DA, SA, and DATA field.
 The end of message (EOM) bit indicates the arrival of the last packet in a message.

 The following example illustrates a TUMI 128B write request split into two separate SUMI request packets in a SUMI implementation with a 64B data width.